RyanHolanda/passg-password-generator/README.md

 ## Download

-You can check the releases sections to download this application
+You can check the releases sections to download this  or Download it from Google Play Store

+Google Play Store Link > https://play.google.com/store/apps/details?id=com.holland.password_generator